Neognathae: Taxonomy and systematics

 Neognathae was long ranked as a superorder subdivided into orders.
 Attempts to organise this group further, as in the Conspectus of Charles Lucien Bonaparte, were never accepted by a significant majority of ornithologists.
 Until the 1980s, there was little subdivision of the Aves in general, and even less of phylogenetic merit.
 Since then, the availability of massive amounts of new data from fossils (especially Enantiornithes and other Mesozoic birds) and molecular (DNA and protein) sequences allowed scientists to refine the classification.
 With new groups of neognath orders being verified, the taxonomic rank of the group needed to shift.
 Most researchers have now employed the unranked taxa of phylogenetic nomenclature.

 Neognathae is now universally accepted to subdivide into two lineages, the "fowl" clade Galloanseres and the Neoaves (sometimes called "higher neognaths").
+The formal PhyloCode definition given to Neognathae by George Sangster and colleagues in 2022 is "the least inclusive crown clade containing Gallus gallus and Passer domesticus".

 The subdivisions of the latter are still not well resolved, but several monophyletic lineages have been proposed, such as the Mirandornithes, Cypselomorphae, Metaves, and Coronaves.
 Although groups such as the former two (uniting a few closely related orders) are robustly supported, this cannot be said for the groups Metaves and Coronaves for which there is no material evidence at present, while the Mesozoic record of Neognathae is at present utterly devoid of birds that should have been present if these proposed clades were real.